franklinbrooks/Joes-Cocktail-Confections/README.md

 .....A couple paragraphs about the general approach you took...

 ### Contributing
 This project was developed as part of the Web Development Immersive program at General Assembly in NYC, February 2017.
 Our mentors for this build were Kate, Ariana, and Vince.
-Thanks, All!
+Thanks, all!

 ### Minimum Viable Product
 - Use PostgreSQL & Express to build full stack web app